russellwhitaker/uap-clj/README.md

 Time taken: 0.131 seconds, Fetched: 10 row(s)
 ```

-The foregoing example is not intended for production, and is merely an example of a toy use case.
+The foregoing example is not intended for production applications, unless that's the way you like to roll.

 ## Future / Enhancements